 In addition to micro molding, in 2019 we became a Certified Production Partner of Carbon, Inc. This has enabled us to offer high-performance micro-to-small sized plastic parts prototyping and limited production runs for small and complex parts using Carbon Digital Light Synthesis™ (DLS™) technology.

-Makuta, Inc. is a member of the Sansyu Group of micro molders, the oldest and largest micro injection molding company in the world.
-In addition to Makuta, the Sansyu Group has eight other facilities: two production facilities and one mold making facility in Japan; one production facility in Hong Kong; a design and prototype facility in Singapore; two production facilities in Indonesia; and one production facility in the Philippines.
+Through technology licensing agreements, Makuta, Inc. is a member company of the Sansyu Group of micro molders, the oldest and largest micro injection molding group in the world.
+In addition to Makuta, the Sansyu Group includes eight other facilities: two production facilities and one mold making facility in Japan; one production facility in Hong Kong; a design and prototype facility in Singapore; two production facilities in Indonesia; and one production facility in the Philippines.
 The Group runs over 500 high-precision Sumitomo micro injection molding machines.
 As a member of the Sansyu Group, Makuta has access to unique research and technology that can be specifically tailored to meet customers’ requirements worldwide.

 Makuta, Inc. is ISO 9001 certified and audited to ISO 13485 medical.
 We are the only micro injection molding company in the world that is certified to manufacture products made with DuPont™ Vespel® materials.